Code-Institute-Submissions/STarrant-drumcondra-craftshop_JanResub/README.md

 * Main home page [photo](https://unsplash.com/photos/KT4dOfvtZSg) by [Gregory Dalleau](https://unsplash.com/@gregda) from [Unsplash](https://unsplash.com/).
 * Photograph of [potter](https://unsplash.com/photos/5z6a2OlqhrY) by [Iraj Beheshti](https://unsplash.com/@setarehshab) from [Unsplash](https://unsplash.com/).
+* Photograph of [pottery cup](https://unsplash.com/photos/e3B0j05Ic20) by [Clayton Robbins](https://unsplash.com/@claytonrobbins) from [Unsplash](https://unsplash.com/).
+* Photograph of [pottery fox](https://unsplash.com/photos/bewUyYbPzFY) by [Clayton Robbins](https://unsplash.com/@claytonrobbins) from [Unsplash](https://unsplash.com/).
+* Photograph of [pottery set](https://unsplash.com/photos/yPYNhYr7Xrs) by [Clayton Robbins](https://unsplash.com/@claytonrobbins) from [Unsplash](https://unsplash.com/).
+* Photograph of [pottery rabbit](https://unsplash.com/photos/6z9saDXnrMI) by [Clayton Robbins](https://unsplash.com/@claytonrobbins) from [Unsplash](https://unsplash.com/).

 ### Special Thanks

 * My Code Institute mentor, [Simen Daehlin](https://github.com/Eventyret), for a lot of great advice and direction along the way.
 His time, effort and experience made a huge difference to the code quality, readability and end result.
-It would be hard to overstate his input here.
 * [Chris Z](https://github.com/ckz8780) whose excellent Boutique Ado project walk-through was used as the basis for the structural code in this project.
 * [Sean_CI](https://github.com/nazarja) for helping me fix a database error that stumped me for over two weeks.
+He also helped me on the morning of submission with another DB error.
+I am unbelieveably grateful for his help in sorting this out.
+* Also from tutor support Sheryl and James were hugely helpful in finding a JS bug in my stripe_elements.js file.
+I would still be looking at this code were it not for their help.
+* I owe a big thanks to the CodeInstitute community and Student Care for their support over the past year.
-* Last and most certainly not least, I owe a huge debt to my patient wife, kids and dogs who have tolerated my untold hours on evenings, nights and weekends, squirrelled away on front of a screen while I've been doing this project.
+* Last and most certainly not least, I owe a huge debt to my (very) patient wife, kids and dogs who have tolerated my untold hours on evenings, nights and weekends, squirrelled away on front of a screen while I've been doing this project and the proceeding three.
 There is a lot of time to be made up for.

 ###### [Back to Top](#contents)